includeDaniel/API-college-project/README.md

 ## Overview

-This repository contains a .NET 8 API built with MVC architecture, utilizing PostgreSQL as the database.
+This repository contains a .NET 8 API built with MVC architecture, utilizing SQLite as the database.
 The project strictly adheres to SOLID principles and is designed for managing ToDo items.

 ## Features